astral-sh/uv/docs/guides/scripts.md

 be provided even if empty.

 Note that when using inline script metadata, even if `uv run` is used in a _project_, the project's dependencies will be ignored.
-The `--isolated` flag is not required.
+The `--no-project` flag is not required.

 ## Using different Python versions